Rehearsal for London torch relay amid words of comfort

 LONDON London 2012 organisers, who will stage a dress rehearsal for the Olympic torch relay on Friday, received comforting reassurance from a previous host city over fears of protests.

-The torches, which will be unlit, will travel by train, road and boat between Leicester and Peterborough in central England.
+The torches, which will be unlit, will travel by train, road and boat between Leicester and Peterborough.

 A man who was at the heart of the Vancouver 2010 Winter Olympics reassured Britain on Thursday that potential demonstrations are likely to melt away when national excitement takes off during the relay and the Games.